-Populate the front of this handout with resources specific to your community where your students may access health, mental health, sexual assault, drug and alcohol services and LGBTQ support.
+Populate the front of the template using the Instruction Guide with resources specific to your community where your students may access health, mental health, sexual assault, drug and alcohol services and LGBTQ support.
 Statewide minor rights are described on the reverse side along with phone numbers of hotlines.
-Providing this handout to students helps to meet the requirement of the California Health Youth Act to inform students about their “local resources, how to access local resources, and pupils’ legal rights to access local resources”
+Providing this handout to students helps to meet the requirement of the California Health Youth Act to inform students about their "local resources, how to access local resources, and pupils' legal rights to access local resources".

 June 2016